 If you need more information on Sri Lanka’s weather pattern and how to find the best time to visit Sri Lanka, Please check my article under, “WHEN IS THE BEST TIME TO VISIT SRI LANKA“.

 IS MY BENTOTA TOUR SAFE?

-Sri Lanka is a safe place to visit and it is ranked among the best islands to travel in the world according to the lonely planet.
+Sri Lanka is a safe place to visit and it is ranked among the best islands to travel to in the world according to lonely planet.
 However, it is advised to be cautious if approached by strangers.
-There is a couple of scams that you need to aware of, including TUK TUK scam, taxi scam, who charge the unlawful amount of money for a ride unless you agreed upon the trip cost beforehand.
+There are a couple of scams that you need to be aware of, including the TUK TUK scam, and the taxi scam, which charge an unlawful amount of money for a ride unless you agreed upon the trip cost beforehand.

-It is better to avoid the beach boys as much as possible as it gives you more troubles than benefits.
-They will sell you tours and excursions and taking you on unwanted shopping trips.
+It is better to avoid the beach boys as much as possible as it gives you more trouble than benefits.
+They will sell you tours and excursions and take you on unwanted shopping trips.